cypok/learn-you-a-haskell/book_src/13-for-a-few-monads-more.md

-`applyMaybe`{.fixed}, which took a Maybe a value and a function of type `a -> Maybe b`{.fixed} and fed that `Maybe a`{.fixed} value into the function, even though the function takes a normal `a`{.fixed} instead of a Maybe a.
+`applyMaybe`{.fixed}, which took a Maybe a value and a function of type `a -> Maybe b`{.fixed} and fed that `Maybe a`{.fixed} value into the function, even though the function takes a normal `a`{.fixed} instead of a `Maybe  a`{.fixed}.
 It did this by minding the context that comes with Maybe a values, which is that they are values with possible failure.
 But inside the `a -> Maybe b`{.fixed} function, we were able to treat that value as just a normal value, because applyMaybe (which later became `>>=`{.fixed}) took care of checking if it was a `Nothing`{.fixed} or a Just value.